 Of course, manufacturers who produce less expensive watches but still benefit from the Swiss Made label have resisted the changes.
 New legislation has been introduced and loopholes have been tightened, but it remains to be seen how much of an effect those will have.

-The history of the Swiss watch
+Brief History of the Swiss Watch

 Knowing what technically defines a Swiss watch, the question remains, why are they so much better than watches made in other countries?